 The study abroad program includes a weekly film night, hosted at the CIEE Study Center, where you'll watch and discuss films centered on the program’s core themes of sport and society.
 Events and activities are chosen to provide you with an overview of the cultural diversity offered in the city and surroundings, and to complement the overall academic theme of the program.

 The CIEE Study Center in Santo Domingo has a long tradition of high academic quality in the social sciences.
 The Sports and Society: Baseball in Context program is open to students from all majors who have an interest in any of the following disciplines: Latin American and/or Caribbean studies, sociology, anthropology, sports management, and development.
 Students with some background in college-level Spanish enroll in the two content courses: Cultural Studies in Caribbean Sport and Ethical Issues in Sports Development.
-Students with no background in Spanish enroll in a Spanish language course and Cultural Studies in Caribbean Sport.
-All courses, except Spanish, are taught in English.
+Students with no background in Spanish also enroll in the Communicative Spanish course.
+All courses, except Communicative Spanish, are taught in English.

 The observational- and experiential-based courses are designed specifically for CIEE study abroad students.
 Class time includes in-class discussions as well as extensive experiential and field-based learning components.
 Professors prepare students in the classroom and accompany them on educational field trips in and around Santo Domingo.
 The classrooms are located in the CIEE Study Center and though classroom time is spent only with other CIEE students, field trips provide ample opportunity to interact with a varied population of Dominicans within the baseball community such as prospects, players, coaches, scouts, administrators, and historians.